-- 1. Priority will be given to the following group: - a.
-Residents from areas of disproportionate impact, with an additional priority given to Greenfield residents: - b.
+- 1. Priority will be given to: - a.
+Residents from areas of disproportionate impact, with an additional priority given to Greenfield and Amherst residents; - b.
 Commission-designated Social Equity Program participants; - c.
 Massachusetts residents who have past drug convictions; and - d.
 Massachusetts residents with parents or spouses who have drug convictions. - 2.
-We will engage with MassHire Franklin Hampshire Career Center which as a Massachusetts One Stop Career Center, Reliable Temps, Inc and Staffing Network, LLC.
-These organizations all serve the Greenfield population.
-HEIRLOOM will post all job posting through these organizations and will engage in job fairs and other services that are offered.
-Our Job Postings will all promote our hiring priority and encourage individuals who meet the criteria of our Plan Populations to apply. - a.
-We will hold at least one job fair within 2 months of receiving our Final License.
-The location of this job fair will be convenient to Greenfield residents and our hiring preference will be outlined in all advertising of the fair. - b.
+We will engage with MassHire Franklin Hampshire Career Center which is a Massachusetts One Stop Career Center, Reliable Temps, Inc and Staffing Network, LLC.
+These organizations all serve the Greenfield and Amherst population.
+Heirloom will post all job posing through these organizations and will engage in job fairs and other services that are offered.
+Our Job Posting will all promote our hiring priority and encourage individuals who meet the criteria of our Plan Populations to apply. - a.
+We will hold at least one job fair within 2 months prior to our expected opening date.
+The location of this job fair will be convenient to Greenfield and Amherst residents and our hiring preference will be outlined in all advertising of the fair. - b.
 We expect to have another job fair within 6 months of the first job fair. - c.
 Subsequent job fairs will be held as needed.